 We’re often concerned only with images, and ignore sounds.
-Apart from ‘gazing’, there must be an equally important physical and spiritual act of ‘listening’ A world that puts too much emphasis on ‘seeing’ has led, over a long period of time, to the repression of our inner senses, including ‘listening’.
-To make up an extreme case, the way a blind man experiences this world may not be more monotonous than seeing people, but richer and more pure.
+Apart from ‘gazing’, there must be an equally important physical and spiritual act of ‘listening’.
+Excessive emphasis on ‘seeing’ over a long period of time, has led to the repression of our inner senses, including ‘listening’.
+To make up an extreme case, the way a blind man experiences this world may not be more monotonous than able-seeing people, but richer and more pure.

-In the winter of 2006, as I was walking along the Southern road of the school in the wind, I suddenly felt that the wind was not uniform, even as it passed along both sides of my body.
+In the winter of 2006, as I was walking along the south road in the schoolyard, in the wind, when I suddenly felt that the wind was not uniform, even as it passed along both sides of my body.
 I vaguely felt that the sound of the wind in my right ear was softer, as that of a person covering their mouth when speaking, as a noise on the other side of a wall.
-After a few minutes of confusion, 我让所有的神经去感受究竟发生了什么，and I finally understood, the problem was not with the wind, it was something wrong with my ear.
+After a few minutes of confusion, I used up all my nerves to figure out what happened, and I finally understood, the problem was not with the wind, it was something wrong with my ear.
 I finally identified that my right ear seemed filled by a mass of solidified air, and all sounds came to me through my right ear as if through something invisible.

 I ran to the university hospital for a check-up, and the doctor said: you’ve got medium otitis media, and we will need to pierce your eardrum.
 At the time, I didn’t know what that meant, but the word ‘piercing’ made my heart tighten a bit, and I couldn’t help thinking: Oh my God, I might be about to become deaf in one ear.
-The doctor said she’d just started working, and could not do that kind of operation – it was a simple operation, and so she simply gave me a transfer sheet 于是给我开了转院单. 我带着那张单子和没有被强行留在校医院摧残的庆幸，清晨四点多到北医三院的耳鼻喉科去排队、I registered, and I started queuing, then I waited until an old doctor inserted a very long needle inside my ear-hole, and pierced my eardrum, pierced wha separated me from the world’s atmosphere.
+The doctor said she’d just started working, and could not do that kind of operation – it was a simple operation, and so she just gave me a simple referral.
+I took the paper, and happy that I was not forced to stay in the University Hospital, I went the next morning at four AM to Beijing Third Hospital, and started queuing in front of the ENT section, I registered, and I started queuing again, then I waited until an old doctor inserted a very long needle inside my ear-hole, and pierced my eardrum, pierced what separated me from the world’s atmosphere.

 I didn’t even feel the pain of the operation in my imagination, and when I came out of the hospital building, I found that I had discovered a whole new world: it was so clear, and from clarity so sharp, and from this sharpness so very different.
-I could clearly feel that, after it was pierce, my right ear completely opened to the world outside my body, and it greedily absorbed all the sounds from it: car sounds, conversation sounds, step sounds, shouting sounds… together with all their impurities. 对我来说，声音从另外一个意义上活了过来，被重新定义，这是耳朵的一次苏醒，在苏醒的耳朵里面，the sounds began their dance.
+I could clearly feel that, after it was pierced, my right ear completely opened to the world outside my body, and it greedily absorbed all the sounds from it: car sounds, conversation sounds, step sounds, shouting sounds… together with all their impurities.
+For me, noises had taken a new life, they were redefined, it was a new awakening of my ears, from inside my ears, the sounds began their dance.